-People in Scotland die younger than any other country in Western Europe.
+People in Scotland die younger than the rest of Western Europe.
 People in our poorest neighbourhoods die more than a decade before their neighbours in the wealthiest neighbourhoods.
 Poverty, poor-quality housing, low-paid work, unhealthy environments, vaccine-preventable and infectious diseases, access to services and unstable jobs all impact on people's physical and mental health.
-Life expectancy has not improved since 2012 and healthy life expectancy is declining.